billyball1517/chrome-remote-desktop/README.md

 Exit container

 `Ctl+D, Ctl+D`

+Congradulations, you now have a remote desktop connection that will persist across reboots!

 If anyone has a better idea of how to script the headless setup part, please let me know. :)